SCTAN-Msia/Getting-and-Cleaning-Data-Course-Project/README.md

 This repo consist of
   1. A tidy data set
   2. A R script called run_TidyDatAnalysis.R that does the following.
-      i) Merges the training and the test sets to create one data set. ii) Extracts only the measurements on the mean and standard deviation for each measurement. iii) Uses descriptive activity names to name the activities in the data set iv) Appropriately labels the data set with descriptive variable names.
+      i) Merges the training and the test sets to create one data set.
+      ii) Extracts only the measurements on the mean and standard deviation for each measurement.
+     iii) Uses descriptive activity names to name the activities in the data set.
+     iv) Appropriately labels the data set with descriptive variable names.
      v) From the data set in step iv, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
   3. a code book called CodeBook.md that describes the variables, the data, and any transformations or the work being performed to clean up the data.